 Across the top of this page:

-- Drop down to select QBO account the transactions are to be published to.
+Drop down to select the account the transactions are to be published to

 The main extraction columns:

-To publish a transaction to QBO, First select the account the transactions are to be published to (top right) The category for each transaction must be selected, payee/customer is optional as are the locations/classes.
+To publish a transaction to QuickBooks Online, first select the account the transactions are to be published to (top right) The category for each transaction must be selected, payee/customer is optional as are the locations/classes.
 Then just click the Publish button to the left of the line.

 As lines are published, the counter for total numbers of lines published/unpublished will change showing how many lines remain to be coded.